 Hubbard said she didn’t understand how it felt to own a small town business until she invested in Hillsdale.

-“Every hour that Rough Draft is open I’m thinking about it I’m worrying about it and I’m excited about it,” Hubbard said.
+“Every hour that Rough Draft is open I’m thinking about it, I’m worrying about it, and I’m excited about it,” Hubbard said.
 “It’s tiring, but so beautiful.
 I can’t wait to wake up and be inspired by him every day.
 Kevin never stops. “

 Hubbard said Conant mentioned things she had never worried about: mainly the number of holes in his wall.

 “Now I’m just afraid someone’s going to punch a hole in my wall,” Hubbard said.
-“I think he’s so used to it now that it’s not even interesting thing to talk about.”
+“I think he’s so used to it now that it’s not even an interesting thing to talk about.”